michaelbarton/survey-website/content/markup/questionnaire.markdown

 ---
 This survey aims to understand the growing field of bioinformatics by examining the scientists and researchers working within it.
-The questionnaire below will ask you about yourself, your job, publications, working practices and your feelings of success and happiness.
+The questionnaire below will ask you, your job, your publications, your working practices and your feelings of success and happiness.

 Once collected the data will be made available to the community under a [CC0][] license.
-This will be public data set which we hope will be useful to the community as a whole and which can be compared to the data collected from [the 2008 survey][2008].
+This is then a public data set which we hope will be useful to the community as a whole and which can be compared to the data collected from [the 2008 survey][2008].

-We have strived to make the questions responses in the survey so that no one can be identified from their responses.
+We have striven to make the questions general enough so that you can not be identified from your answers.
 Nevertheless if you feel uncomfortable answering any question please leave it blank.
 All questions in the survey are optional.

 Michael Barton ([@michaelbarton][])